-Sr. No. Name(s) of the related party and nature of relationship Nature of contracts/arrangements /transactions Duration of the contracts/arrangem ents/transactions Salient terms of the contracts or arrangements or transactions including the value, if any Date of approval by the Board Amount paid as advances, if any 1.
+Sr. No. Name(s) of the related party and nature of relationship Salient terms of the contracts or arrangements or transactions including the value, if any rrangements or Date of approval by the Board ncluding the 1.
 Edelweiss Securities and Investments Private Limited (Fellow Subsidiary) Sale of securities - 578.18 January 31, 2022 - 2.
 Edelweiss Financial Services Limited (Holding Company) Purchase of securities - 4,031.50 January 31, 2022 -